Deewens/RevuesOnLine/README.md

 ___

-> English version
+> English version (screenshots below)

 Software for managing a database of magazines.
+The program consists of four menus:

+* Abonnements (subscriptions): allows you to manage the list of subscriptions of each person.
+* Clients (Customers): list of all customers and their information.
+* Périodicité (Periodicity): a simple list that allows you to add typical subscription periods (daily, monthly, etc.).
+* Revues (Magazines): list of all magazines with price, description, periodicity.

 ## Working :